-So what do you do when you want to add some pear to a salad?
+Juicy, soft, and sweet, pears are a fabulously versatile fruit.
+It can be overwhelming, though, once you dip into the variety of pears available at grocery stores and farmers markets.
+Which should you choose when you want to add fresh pear to a salad?
 How about if you're making a pear tart or a poached pear?
-Different pears are best for different types of dishes since sometimes you want pears to keep their shape and other times you want pears to fall apart.
+Different pears are best for different types of dishes since there are times when you want pears to keep their shape and other times when you want them to fall apart.

-Pears That Keep Their Shape When Cooked
+Pears That Keep Their Shape

 Pears That Fall Apart